Medically reviewed by Drugs.com. Last updated on Nov 18, 2020.

 - Breast pain or tenderness in the area of the breast lump

-- Increase in breast lump size and breast tenderness just before your period
+- An increase in breast lump size and breast tenderness just before your period

-- Decrease in breast lump size and resolution of other symptoms after your period
+- A decrease in breast lump size and resolution of other symptoms after your period

 Having breast cysts doesn't increase your risk of breast cancer.
-But having cysts may make it more difficult to find new breast lumps or other changes that might need evaluation by your doctor.
-Be familiar with how your breasts normally feel so that you'll know when something changes.
+But having cysts may make it harder to find new breast lumps or other changes that might need evaluation by your doctor.
+Your breasts may feel lumpy and painful when you're menstruating, so it's important to be familiar with how your breasts feel throughout your menstrual cycle so that you'll know if something changes.

 When to see a doctor

 Normal breast tissue often feels lumpy or nodular.
-But if you feel any new breast lumps that persist after a menstrual period, or if an existing breast lump grows or changes, see your doctor right away.
+But if you feel a new breast lump that doesn't go away, gets bigger or persists after one or two menstrual cycles, see your doctor right away.
+Also see your doctor if you have new skin changes on one or both of your breasts.

 Each of your breasts contains lobes of glandular tissue, arranged like petals of a daisy.
 The lobes are divided into smaller lobules that produce milk during pregnancy and breast-feeding.
 The supporting tissue that gives the breast its shape is made up of fatty tissue and fibrous connective tissue.
 Breast cysts develop as a result of fluid accumulation inside the glands in the breasts.